-COVID-19 Financial Impacts
+COVID-19 Impacts

-- Q2 2020 electric loads were a 6% overall decline as compared to normal, with a 4% increase in residential, a 10% decrease in commercial and a 14% decrease in industrial. - We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of changes in loads and revenues for residential and certain commercial customer classes.
-Over 90 percent of our utility revenue is covered by regulatory mechanisms. - Bad debt expense is expected to increase \$5.7 million for the full year of 2020, including \$3.3 million recognized in the first half of 2020. - We have filed petitions for an accounting order in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits.
-Received approval to defer in Idaho. - We do not expect the impact of COVID-19 to change our estimate of Avista Utilities' capital expenditures of about \$405 million in 2020.
-It is possible that prolonged economic distress or business interruptions could cause a decrease in our utility capital expenditures. - Improved liquidity through a \$100 million credit agreement in April.
+- Q3 2020 electric loads declined 2% overall as compared to normal, with a 5% increase in residential, a 6% decrease in commercial and a 6% decrease in industrial. - Expect a slow economy and economic restrictions into at least the first part of 2021. - We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of changes in loads and revenues for residential and certain commercial customer classes.
+Over 90 percent of our utility revenue is covered by regulatory mechanisms. - Bad debt expense is expected to increase \$11.5 million for the full year of 2020, including \$8.0 million recognized in the first nine months of 2020.
+We deferred \$2.5 million of the incremental bad debt expense related to our Idaho operations. - We have filed petitions for an accounting order in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits.
+We have deferred costs in Idaho and anticipate deferring costs in Washington and Oregon in the fourth quarter, although we have not yet received authorization in Washington. - We expect to offset \$6.6 million of CARES Act tax benefits against COVID expenses. - Improved liquidity through a \$100 million credit agreement in April. - Although we have not experienced any significant supply chain issues to date, there could be negative impacts on the ability of suppliers, vendors or contractors to perform.